-When this feature has been activated, the source packages will become available in the Uyuni WebUI after the next repository synchronization.
-They will be shown as sources for the binary package, and can be downloaded directly from the WebUI.
+When this feature has been activated, the source packages become available in the Uyuni WebUI after the next repository synchronization.
+They are shown as sources for the binary package, and can be downloaded directly from the WebUI.
 Source packages cannot be installed on clients using the WebUI.

 System Security with OpenSCAP